 Have you heard of Chronic Inflammatory Response Syndrome (CIRS)?
-CIRS is an inflammatory condition affecting your immune system.
+CIRS is an inflammatory condition, usually triggered by mold, that affects your immune system.
 Symptoms of CIRS include:

 - muscle aches/cramps,